Perfection of planned layout is achieved only by institutions on the point of collapse.

 • Resume Section for Awards

-If you still have space left then you can add more sections to your resume.
-Always remember that 1 page is the ideal length of a resume - it can exceed to 2 only for professionals with an experience of 10+ years. but definitely not more than that.
+If you still have space left then you can add more resume sections to your standard resume.
+Always remember that 1 page is the ideal length of a standard resume - it can exceed to 2 only for professionals with an experience of 10+ years. but definitely not more than that.

-HIRATION PRO-TIP: There are some section in a resume that aren't needed anymore.
+HIRATION PRO-TIP: There are some resume sections that aren't needed anymore.

 A references section is one such section.

-Unless the JD specifies it, you need not make a references section on your resume.
+Unless the JD specifies it, you need not make a references resume section.

 Personal Details Resume Section